 Jeremy sat in his hotel room, his guitar in his hands, and wrote a song.
-It was his 27th birthday.
-Even ten years later, the songs just kept coming.
+It was his twenty-seventh birthday.
+Even ten years later, the songs kept flowing.
 A day without music was like a day without air—it didn’t happen.

 Voices in My Head had their first big hit one year after Jeremy’s meeting with Kurt Cobain.
 The song, Uneasy Deal, went Number One.
-The album, with the same name, also hit Number One.
+The album, Cruel Choice, also hit Number One.
 Voices in My Head became famous, just like Jeremy had wished for.

-Jeremy picked up a copy of Rolling Stone magazine and looked at.
-His face was on the cover, and not for the first time.
-The first time he’d seen himself on the cover he couldn’t believe it, and he’d stared at the picture for a long time, picking it up time after time, as if to make sure it was really him on the cover and not a counterfeit.
-That time he was on the cover with his band, and they were being shouted out as the “next big thing.”
-They were hailed as changing music, destroying the old way of writing and playing, and being a breath of fresh air.
-Music had become old and tired, they’d said, and Voices in My Head with Jeremy Daniels (or J.D. as he came to be known by his fans), as main songwriter had smashed the old guard and blown in with his new direction.
+Jeremy picked up the latest copy of Rolling Stone magazine and studied his face on the cover.
+The first time he’d seen himself on the cover he couldn’t believe it, and he’d stared at the picture for a long time, picking it up again and again, as if to make sure it was really him and not a counterfeit.
+That first time he and his band were being touted out as the “next big thing,” hailed as changing music, destroying the old way of writing and playing, and being a breath of fresh air.
+Music had become old and tired, they’d said, and Voices in My Head, with Jeremy Daniels (or J.D. as he came to be known by his fans), as main songwriter had smashed the old guard and blown in with his new direction.
 Jeremy laughed thinking back to the early days.
-Wild.
-Every cliché about being a rock star had come true.
-They’d lived through it all.
 They were still together and still going strong.

 He wondered what would happen to his band after he was gone.
-He was their main songwriter.
-They could continue, but they wouldn’t be the same.
-The thought made Jeremy so sad he wanted to cry.
+The thought made Jeremy so sad he felt tears burn his eyes.
 He put the feelings into his song, finished it, and began packing up to leave.

-As he walked out of the hotel, Jeremy saw a kid, about 16, wearing a Voices in My Head t-shirt, sitting in the lobby, probably some fan wanting to get a look at the band.
-Well, today was his lucky day.
-Jeremy walked over to him.
-The kid looked stunned and speechless.
+As he walked out of the hotel, Jeremy saw a kid, about sixteen, wearing a Voices in My Head t-shirt, sitting in the lobby, probably some fan wanting to get a look at the band.
+Today was his lucky day.
+When Jeremy walked over to him, the kid looked stunned and speechless.

 “Hey,” Jeremy said.